harningle/harningle.github.io/_posts/2025-07-26-tesseract-inference-fine-tuning-and-reproducibility.md

 The training data need to put in the `data` folder.
 If we want to have a model name of `foo`, then training samples should be in `./data/foo-ground-truth`.
 Each training sample consists of two files: the image and the text.
 The file naming should be `abc.png` and `abc.gt.txt`.
 The training script accepts `.png` and `.tif`.

+One last note is that the ground truth can't be an empty string.
+It's very possible that the ground truth should be empty, but tesseract simply does not accept that.
+In my case, I use "placeholder" char. for empty string.
+That is, when the ground truth should be an empty string, I put something like `".\n"` in `abc.gt.txt`.
+I then manually process these "placeholder" char. after OCR.
+See [tesseract-ocr/tesstrain#304](https://github.com/tesseract-ocr/tesstrain/issues/304) for details.

 ### Install Python dependencies